odoo/odoo/doc/search-view.rst

 Section titles
 ++++++++++++++

-A second option is to use section titles.
+A second kind of completion values is the section titles.
 Section titles are similar to completion items but only have a ``category`` property.
 They will be rendered in a different style and can not be selected in the auto-completion (they will be skipped).

 .. note::